-The motherboard's onboard functions are adjusted through the DIP switches.
-The white block represents the switch's position.
+The motherboard's onboard functions are either adjusted through jumpers or DIP switches.
+When using DIP switches, the white block represents the switch's position.
 The example below shows all the switches in the OFF position.

-CUV4X-M DIP Switches
+CUC2000 DIP Switches

 1) JumperFreeTM Mode (JEN)